Cheese has gotten a bad rap for a long time, but the curious thing is this: most research shows that the benefits of cheese far outweigh any risks.

 14. Aged Cheese; Can it be Good for the Environment?

 Can some cheeses be good for the environment?
 With food, I always try to remember the impact on the ecosystem as a whole, not just a carbon or methane number.
 Holistically managed dairy farming is also known as regenerative farming [R].

 This type of farming uses sheep, cows, or goats to help restore soils.
 This also can be good for water systems and more.
 We are faced with daily food recalls due to modern high-tech agricultural practices.

 Regenerative farming practices in dairy farms may save food waste and environmental costs.
 Your choice matters.
-I’m not talking about any buying any old cheese on the shelf.
+I’m not talking about buying any old cheese on the shelf.

 Sustainable cheeses are derived from animals that are raised in a regenerative way.
-Sheep, goats, and cows can support the biodiversity that is necessary for the soil and creates the humus that sustains healthy soils.
+Sheep, goats, and cows can support the biodiversity that is necessary for the soil and create the humus that sustains healthy soils.